Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 4. The summary is displayed on the screen immediately after the video ends.

+## Use Case 6 - Adding a Video
+*As a user, I want to be able to add a video to the website and interact with it immediately.*

+1. The user logs into their account, or registers a new account to access videos and have a personal profile.

+2. The user inputs the video link into the "Add Video" section on the home page.

+3. After submitting the link, the user is automatically navigated to the video watching page.

+4. On the video watching page, the video is processed to generate questions and then automatically starts playing.

+5. The user can interact with the video and, if they want to keep it for later, save it from this page.

+## Assertions:

+1. The video begins playing automatically after being processed.

+2. A bookmark-shaped save icon is available on the video watching page.

+3. Upon clicking the save icon, the video is added to the user's personal library.

+4. The user receives a confirmation notification that the video was saved successfully.

+5. The saved video is accessible from the user's account library for future viewing.

 ## Use Case 7 - Saving a Video to Watch Later
-*As a user, I want to be able to save a video to my account to interact with later rather than having to search for it.*
+*As a user, I want to be able to save a video to my account after previewing it, without needing to search for it again.*

-1. The user logs into their account, or registers with a new account in order to access videos and have a profile to save them to.
+1. The user logs into their account, or registers a new account to create a personal profile.

+2. After adding a video and being navigated to the video watching page, the user can watch or preview the video.

-2. When the user finds a video they like, they can select the bookmark shaped save icon under the video to save it to their personal library.
+3. If the user decides they want to save the video for future interaction, they can click the save button displayed under the video.

-3. The user receives a notification that the video has been saved to their personal library.
+4. The video is then saved into the user's personal library.

-## Assertations:
+## Assertions:

+1. The save button is clearly visible on the video watching page.

-1. Upon clicking the bookmark-shaped save icon, the video is saved to the user’s personal library.
+2. Clicking the save button results in the video being stored under the user's profile.

-2. The user receives a notification confirming that the video has been saved.
+3. A notification confirms that the video was successfully saved.

-3. The saved video is stored in the user’s account and can be accessed later.
+4. Saved videos are available in the user's account for future access and interaction.

-## Use Case 8 - Accessing Saved Videos
+## Use Case 9 - Accessing Saved Videos
 *As a user, I want to be able to access the videos I have saved and interact with them.*

 1. The user clicks their profile icon in the top right corner of the application (which will either have a profile picture or a default picture) to go to their profile.

-2. The user clicks on the “Saved Library” text button in the sidebar of the profile page.
+2. The user clicks on the “Saved Videos” button in the sidebar of the profile page.

 3. The user is redirected to their saved library, where saved videos are stored in order of most recent addition.